 Star magic in the planetarium: celebrate pioneers of astronomy!

-sky observation and their meaning
+Sky observation and its meaning

 The role of women in astronomy